Enalmada/next-gql/README.md

 initializeBuilder(builder);
 ```

-2) use the builder to create client interfaces
+2) use the builder to create client types and then query/mutation interfaces
 ```ts
 // server/task/task.model.ts
 import { type Task, type TaskInput } from '@/server/db/schema';